Gillingham and Rainham: Boundaries

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 Constituency profile

 The constituency is generally suburban and centred on Gillingham, historically a small port, which is within the London Commuter Belt.
 Local retail, industry, business parks, trades and professions provide constituents with a high level of employment, mostly on moderate to middle incomes; however, the area is not wholly resilient to unemployment.
 Registered claimants who were registered jobseekers were marginally lower than the national average of 3.8% at 3.5% of the population, according to a statistical compilation by The Guardian.

 Residents' wealth is around average for the UK, but below average for the South East region.

-The predecessor constituency of Gillingham was a Labour-Conservative marginal seat, but the current constituency can be considered a safe Conservative seat.
+The predecessor constituency of Gillingham was a Labour-Conservative marginal seat though prior to 1997 was a safe Conservative seat.
+The current constituency had been considered a safe Conservative seat until 2024.